nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Logic.java`](../src/main/java/seedu/address/logic/Logic.java)

+The logic component is the glue sitting between the UI and the data model.
+It consists of three separate subcomponents -

+- `Parser` - turns user input into command and arguments
+- `Dispatcher` - maps parser results to commands
+- `Command` - validates arguments and execute command

+The flow of a command being executed is -

-1. `Logic` uses the `Parser` class to parse the user command.
+1. `Logic` uses the `Parser::parse` to parse the user input into a `ParseResult` object
-2. This results in a `Command` object which is executed by the `LogicManager`.
+2. The `ParseResult` is sent to `Dispatcher::dispatch` which instantates a new `Command` object representing the command the user called
+3. `Logic` binds the model and arguments to the `Command` object and executes it
-3. The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
+4. The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>
+Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.

 <img src="images/DeletePersonSdForLogic.png" width="800"><br>

+#### Parser

+The `TodoParser` subcomponent implents the `Parser` interface, which defines a single `parse` function that takes in the user input as a string and returns an object implementing the `ParseResult` interface.
+The implementing class for `TodoParser` can be found as an inner class inside `TodoParser`.

+The parser tokenizes the user input by whitespace characters then splits it into three parts:

+- Command `string` - the first word of the user input
+- Positional argument `string` - everything from the command to the first flag
+- Named argument `Map<String, String>` - a map of flags to values

+For example, the command `add The Milk -d tomorrow 3pm -p` will produce

+- Command: `add`
+- Positional argument: `The Milk`
+- Named argument:
+  - `d`: `tomorrow 3pm`
+  - `p`: - (empty string)

+#### Dispatcher

+The `TodoDispatcher` subcomponent implements the `Dispatcher` interface, which defines a single `dispatch` command.
+The dispatch function simply maps the provided `ParseResult` object to the correct command and returns it.

+#### Command

+All commands implement the `BaseCommand` abstract class, which provides argument binding and validation.

+#### Arguments

 ### Model component